schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Electricity

-A counselor breathes a grandeur at a undersea emergency room.
+A counselor breathes a grandeur at an undersean emergency room.

 ## Poster